-Save 15% with Red Funnel Ferries when you book a stay in one of our Isle of Wight properties.
-Call 0330 134 5945 to book and you'll receive a Red Funnel discount code.*Ts and Cs apply
+Save on your ferry travel when you book a stay in one of our Isle of Wight properties.
+Call 0330 134 5945 for more information.

 Less than 5 miles from Hampshire, the Isle of Wight shimmers in the English Channel.
 Notorious for its unspoilt beauty, leading sailing port of Cowes and many outdoor activities, the Isle of Wight holiday is perfect for getting away from it all - at any time of year whether you enjoy sunny days on the beach, portside pursuits or family days out.